What Is TMS Therapy And Why Might You Consider It?

 Nonetheless, the science of TMS is building.
 It's already showing promise as an effective way to diagnose brain injuries and help with neuropathic pain, but what about treating mental disorders?

 When it comes to depression, TMS may be promising for those with treatment-resistant depression.
-Depression can be challenging to treat, with some forms subsiding with medication and/or therapy and others proving more stubborn.
+Major depressive disorder (the most common type of depression) can be challenging to treat, with some forms subsiding with medication and/or therapy and others proving more stubborn.
 Sometimes, no matter what you do, it seems that your depression simply won't go away.
 In such cases, TMS may be a treatment worth considering.

-That said, some mental disorders don't show any response to TMS.
-For example, PTSD, OCD, and schizophrenia may not be as suitable for TMS therapy.
+That said, some mental disorders don't show any response to transcranial magnetic stimulation.
+For example, PTSD, obsessive compulsive disorder (OCD), and schizophrenia may not be as suitable for TMS therapy.
 As always, it’s important to consult with a doctor who is well-versed in the science behind TMS and other possible treatments.

 Getty/Luis Alvarez